Graduate Centers in Berlin - at your service!

 Dr. Mareike Bayer

 Mareike is a M&B doctoral and postdoctoral alumna and thus knows our graduate school well.
-Currently, she is a senior postdoctoral researcher at HU Berlin.
+Currently, she is a senior postdoctoral researcher at HU Berlin, Department of Psychology.

 Problems with project / time management and your way out